danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 Try and send a message and it should create a new RabbitMQ exhange based on the uri for the chat session.

-To see the list of exchanges we have (for *nix systems):
+To see the list of exchanges we have (for *nix systems) run this in the terminal:

 {% highlight bash %}
 rabbitmqctl list_exchanges